Chrome OS is getting Linux app support

 Support for Linux apps means developers will finally be able to use a Google device to develop for Google’s platforms, rather than having to depend on Windows, Mac, or Linux machines.
 And because Chrome OS doesn’t just run Chrome OS-specific apps anymore, developers will be able to create, test, and run any Android or web app for phones, tablets, and laptops all on their Chromebooks.
 Without having to switch devices, you can run your favorite IDE — as long as there is a Debian Linux version (for the curious, Google is specifically using Debian Stretch here — code in your favorite language and launch projects to Google Cloud with the command line.

+I expected the news to receive the biggest applause from the audience, and that was indeed the case.
 Among enthusiasts and power users, the biggest criticism of Chrome OS has been the inability to build on the platform.

 “I’m pretty excited about it myself,” Liu shared with VentureBeat.
 “I can actually now self-publish on Chrome OS.
 I can literally pull up the source code for Chrome OS and build Chrome OS within Chrome OS.
 And with Android Studio, even though it’s still relatively early, I can build Android apps on Chrome OS, deploy it to the exact same device — which is something you’ve never been able to do with Android before.”